CAS ETH in Regenerative Materials - Hygrothermal Specialisation

 Decision-makers and practitioners in the construction sector from Switzerland and abroad: HVAC engineers, architects, civil engineers, project managers, municipal technical services, building contractors, and NGOs.

-Some calculations use complex modeling, and basics in heat and vapor transfer are expected.
+Some calculations use complex modeling, and basics in heat and vapour transfer are expected.

 Language of Instruction: Courses are typically held in English.